 I have the kids do a frog life cycle, a beautiful art project Frog, using Crayola oil pastels, and we write an Frog Fact report too.
 We compare and contrast Frogs and Toads and read lots of interesting books and some old Scholastic News magazines I’ve saved on Frogs and Amphibians.

+We had tadpole and amphibian as two of our vocabulary words this week, as well as all the amazing words in our Reading Streets literature book.
 Our frog fact books and cute, green, construction paper Frogs from last year were cute too.
 Here was our finished bulletin board.
 This would also be a fun art project to link up with Reading Streets A Froggy Fable.

 Here are our finished FROG FACT BOOKS we filled with interesting Amphibian facts.
 Did you know that frogs only have a row of upper teeth, and they have forked tongues?
 Yeah, me neither!!